On Days Like These

 "On Days Like These" is a pop ballad by English singer Matt Monro.
 It was composed by Quincy Jones, written by Don Black, and produced by George Martin.
-It was first released on Quincy Jones' soundtrack album The Italian Job by Paramount Records, as it was written for the 1969 film of the same name, where it is played prominently in the opening credits, uninterrupted by background soundscape.
+It was first released on Quincy Jones' soundtrack album The Italian Job by Paramount Records, as it was written for the 1969 film of the same name, where it is played in the opening credits, uninterrupted by background soundscape.

+To introduce and conclude the song, Monro speaks the words "Questi giorni quando vieni, il bel sole" which translates to "These days when you come, the beautiful sun" setting a poetic, nostalgic, melodic tone and reflective atmosphere.